 - Forming Relationships: Members are active partners guaranteeing the continuation of the farm.
 We love getting to know the people for whom we are growing food, and we hope you will get to know us!

-- Cash Flow: Members pay at the beginning of the growing season, providing us the cash needed for purchasing chicks and feed.
+- Cash Flow: Members pay in advance, providing us the cash needed for purchasing chicks, feed and supplies.

 - Time Saver: Because members are guaranteeing the sale of a certain number of birds, we can spend less time marketing and more time farming.
 We are constantly striving to improve the way we do things, and that takes time.